fenderrex/SPE/README.md

 to lunch
 via file (windows) or termnal (lunix) open the __init__.py file you may be prompted to install python-wxgtk

-this is not code this is a logic tree to installing if you have truble google "install python-wxgtk <YOUR OS!>"
+this is not code this is a logic tree to installing
 =======================

    if ubuntu:
-      sudo apt-get install python-wxgtk elif windows:
+      sudo apt-get install python-wxgtk else if windows:
       install ubuntu #;)
+   else:
+      google "install python-wxgtk <YOUR OS!>"
 To lunch via script from with in the dirrectory-This repo does not have a setup.py or installer
 >import SPE